opf/openproject/docs/system-admin-guide/files/external-file-storages/README.md

 For troubleshooting guidance related to file storages, visit the [File storage troubleshooting](./health-status) page.
-Here you will find possible explanations and suggested solutions and you are able to conduct health status checks with immediate results.
+Here you will find possible explanations and suggested solutions and will be able to conduct health status checks with immediate results.
 If you encounter any challenges not addressed here, do not hesitate to reach out to the [OpenProject community](https://community.openproject.org/projects/openproject/forums) or [support team](https://www.openproject.org/contact/) for further assistance.